Preparing Youth to be Engaged in Learning and Socially Responsible Citizens

 The Owning Up Curriculum teaches young people to understand their individual development in group behavior, the influence of social media, and the dynamics that lead to discrimination and bigotry.

-Whether you’re teaching in a school, a team, or a youth-serving organization, Owning Up, created by Cultures of Dignity, is a flexible, dynamic curriculum that respects your knowledge of young people and communities you serve.
+Whether you’re teaching in a school, a team, or a youth-serving organization, Owning Up, created by Cultures of Dignity, is a flexible, dynamic social emotional learning curriculum that respects your knowledge of young people and communities you serve.

 “Rosalind and her team have filled a gap in our understanding of how to make dignity understandable, usable, and a powerful tool that students can use not only in middle school, but all throughout their lives.
 Among many other useful skills, this resource gives students the permission to be vulnerable, to pose the difficult questions that feel too embarrassing to ask, and most importantly, to ask for help when they need it.
 She has made it clear that vulnerability is not a weakness—instead she shows that it takes strength to be vulnerable.”Donna Hicks PhDWeatherhead Center for International Affairs, Harvard University